 Machine learning predicts where a customer is headed and helps get them there faster.
 It makes users proficient in a way that both scales easily and lowers the overall cost to serve – benefitting the business and the customer alike.

-Companies can deflect cases all day without doing it smartly.
-They can bury telephone numbers and make it more and more difficult for their customers to get a hold of them – all in the hope that they’ll simply solve their own problems.
-However, this creates more issues than it solves, and though a company may be seeing massive savings in their support costs, they’ll be met with equally massive decreases in revenue from all the customers that they’re losing.
+Your contact center can deflect cases all day without doing it smartly.
+They can bury telephone numbers and make it more and more difficult for their customers to get a hold of someone from the customer service team – all in the hope that they’ll simply solve their own problems.
+However, this creates more issues than it solves, and though a company may be seeing massive savings in their support costs, they’ll be met with equally massive decreases in revenue from all the potential customers that they’re losing.

-Service centers are there to help customers in the best way possible, and sometimes that can mean through the more traditional – and expensive – means of communication.
+Customer service centers are there to help customers in the best way possible using their repertoire of professional services.
+Sometimes that can mean using the more traditional – and expensive – means of communication.
 While determining when to direct them to these sources can be difficult, it doesn’t have to be.

 While AI can certainly improve self-service capabilities, it can also serve to boost agent proficiency when case collection is necessary.

-Given that AI can instantly make sense of the behavioral data available – such as search and click history – it can help agents better understand the customer on the other end of the phone and help them determine what that customer might need before even saying hello.
-This not only decreases the call time and associated business costs, but also gives rise to a more seamless and enjoyable experience for the customer as well.
+Given that AI can instantly make sense of the behavioral data available – such as search and click history – it can help agents better understand the customer on the other end of the phone and help them determine what that potential customer might need before even saying hello.
+This not only decreases the call time and associated business costs, but also gives rise to a more seamless experience for the customer.

-In a world where building strong relationships and good impressions are like currency, this win-win outcome is worth its weight in gold.
+In a world where building strong relationships and good impressions are like currency, this win-win approach toward customer satisfaction is worth its weight in gold.

-So how can you make sure that you’re ready to take on an omnichannel strategy in a tech-focused world?
-Streamlining your experiences and embracing new channels is key.
-That is the only way to ensure that you’re interacting with customers on a deeper level, and engaging with them in honest ways rather than simply deflecting their issues.
+Streamlining your omnichannel experience and embracing new channels is key.
+That is the only way to ensure that you’re interacting with customers on a deeper level – across all stages in the customer journey – and engaging with them in honest ways rather than simply deflecting their issues to customer care.

-By adopting a data-first approach, and applying AI in a meaningful way, you can make sure that you’re well prepared to embrace change currently underway and make the most of what it has to offer.
+By adopting a data-first approach, and applying AI in a meaningful way, you can make sure that you’re well prepared to embrace change currently underway and make the most of what all the multiple channels have to offer.